prisma/prisma1/README.md

 ### Graphcool Cloud (Backend-as-a-Service)

 Services can also be deployed to _shared_ clusters in the Graphcool Cloud.
-When deploying to a shared cluster, there is a **free developer plan** as well as a convienent and efficient **pay-as-you-go pricing** model for production applications.
+When deploying to a shared cluster, there is a **free developer plan** as well as a convenient and efficient **pay-as-you-go pricing** model for production applications.

 The Graphcool Cloud currently supports three [regions](https://blog.graph.cool/new-regions-and-improved-performance-7bbc0a35c880):